SALVADORPOETA/Poder-judicial-frontend-sm/README.md

 ## 🎨 UI & UX Design

-* **Identidad Visual por Canal:** El sistema cambia automáticamente a verde para WhatsApp y púrpura para Email para prevenir errores humanos.
+* **Channel Visual Identity:** The system automatically switches to green for WhatsApp and purple for Email to prevent human error.
-* **Modales de Edición:** Diseño limpio con tipografía `monospace` para facilitar la revisión de textos técnicos.
+* **Editing Modals:** Clean design with `monospace` typography to facilitate the review of technical texts.
-* **Interactividad Táctil:** Botones con estados de *hover* mejorados y transiciones suaves.
+* **Tactile Interactivity:** Buttons with enhanced hover states and smooth transitions.
-* **Accesibilidad:** Uso de labels semánticos y contrastes altos para entornos profesionales.
+* **Accessibility:** Use of semantic labels and high contrast for professional environments.

 ---

 ## 📌 Originality Statement

-Este proyecto es **100% original**.
+This project is **100% original**.
-* No se usaron plantillas de administración pre-hechas.
+* No pre-made admin templates were used.
-* La lógica de procesamiento de nombres y género fue desarrollada de forma independiente.
+* Name and gender processing logic was independently developed.
-* Toda la arquitectura de componentes y el flujo de scraping-a-mensajería fue diseñado para resolver una necesidad real del sector legal.
+* The entire component architecture and scraping-to-messaging flow was designed to solve a real need in the legal sector.

 ---